Robust Subspace Clustering with Compressed Data: Experiments and Results

 \subsection{Results on SynMat}

-The $200\times200$ matrices are projected to $50\times200$ by RP with $p=50$, and task here is to recover the authentic row space by using only the compressed matrix.
 As mentioned in Section~\ref{sec:main:rsp}, it is possible that RSP strictly succeeds in recovering $V_0V_0^T$ under certain conditions.
 To verify this, we first experiment with the SynMat dataset.
+The $200\times200$ matrices are projected to $50\times200$ by RP with $p=50$, and task here is to recover the authentic row space by using only the compressed matrix.
 For each pair of $r_0$ and $\|S_0\|_0/n$, we perform 20 random trials, and thus in this experiment we run 8000 simulations in total.
 To show the superiorities of RSP, we also consider to recover the target $V_0V_0^T$ by PCA and CSMR: PCA estimates $V_0V_0^T$ by computing directly the SVD of $M$, while CSMR is to firstly obtain an estimate to $RL_0$ by program~\eqref{eq:csmr} and then try obtaining $V_0V_0^T$ via performing SVD on the estimate.
 The accuracy of recovery, i.e., the similarity between $V_0V_0^T$ and $\hat{V}_0\hat{V}_0^T$, is measured by Signal-to-Noise Ratio, $\mathrm{SNR_{dB}}$.

 The evaluation results are shown in Figure~\ref{fig:res:syn}, in which each plotted number is a score defined as in the following: